symblai/symbl-docs/docs/conversation-api/api-reference/messages.md

 The Messages API returns a list of all the messages in a conversation.
 You can use this for getting **Speech to Text** data (also known as transcription) for video conference, meeting or a telephone call.

-Here, the message refers to a continuous sentence spoken by a speaker.
+Here, the message refers to a continuous sentence by a speaker.

 #### Sentiment Analysis in messages <font color="orange"> BETA</font>